LeToNode/Play2.0-CN-doc/javaGuide/JavaRouting.md

 GET   /:page                controllers.Application.show(page)
 ```

-### Parameters with default value
+### Parameters with default values

-You can also provide a default value, meaning that if no value is found is the incoming request, the default value will be used:
+You can also provide a default value, so that if no value is found is the incoming request, the default value will be used:

 ```
 # Pagination links, like /clients?page=3
 GET   /clients              controllers.Clients.list(page: Int ?= 1)
 ```

-## Routes priority
+## Routing priority

 Many routes can match the same request.
 If there is any conflict, the first route (following the declaration order) is used.

 ## Reverse routing

-The Router can be used to generate a URL from within a Scala call.
-So you’re able to centralize in one only configuration file all your URI patterns, and then be more confident when refactoring your application.
+The Router can be used to generate a URL from within a Java call.
+So you’re able to centralize all your URI patterns in a single configuration file, and can be more confident when refactoring your application.

 For each Controller used in the routes file, the router will generate a "reverse Controller" in the `routes` package, having the same action methods with the same signature, but returning a `play.mvc.Call` instead of a `play.mvc.Result`.

-The `play.mvc.Call` define an HTTP call by providing both the HTTP method and the URI.
+The `play.mvc.Call` define an HTTP call, and provides both the HTTP method and the URI.

 For example, if you create a controller like: